getify/Functional-Light-JS/ch7.md

 // in ES2017+, using object spread:
 var p = { ...o };
+p.y = 3;

 // in ES2015+:
 var p = Object.assign( {}, o );
+p.y = 3;
 ```

-If you want deep cloning and the values in an object/array are themselves non-primitives (objects/arrays), you'll have to walk each layer manually to clone all the nested objects.
+If the values in an object/array are themselves non-primitives (objects/arrays), to get deep cloning you'll have to walk each layer manually to clone each nested object.
+Otherwise, you'll have copies of shared references to those sub-objects, and that's likely to create havoc in your program logic.

-But did you notice that this cloning is possible only because all these state values are visible and can thus be easily copied?
+Did you notice that this cloning is possible only because all these state values are visible and can thus be easily copied?
 What about a set of state wrapped up in a closure; how would you clone that state?

-The answer is, it's much more tedious.
-Essentially, you'd have to do something similar to what we did earlier with our custom `forEach` API method: provide a function inside each layer of the closure with the privilege to extract/copy all the hidden values, creating new equivalent closures along the way.
+That's much more tedious.
+Essentially, you'd have to do something similar to our custom `forEach` API method earlier: provide a function inside each layer of the closure with the privilege to extract/copy the hidden values, creating new equivalent closures along the way.

-But even though that's theoretically possible -- another exercise for the reader! -- it's far less practical to implement than you're likely to justify for any real program.
+Even though that's theoretically possible -- another exercise for the reader! -- it's far less practical to implement than you're likely to justify for any real program.

-Objects have a clear advantage when it comes to holding state that we need to be able to clone.
+Objects have a clear advantage when it comes to representing state that we need to be able to clone.

 ### Performance